devdogio/Inventory-Pro/README.md

 Clone the repository + submodules, or download the zip file + [the general library](https://github.com/devdogio/general) and place it in Assets/Devdog.

+Integrations stored in the Integrations folder may have to be removed, if you do not have these plugins in your project.

 ## What's included with Inventory Pro?

 #### Multiple Inventories